CartoDB/carto-selfhosted-helm/doc/gke-autopilot.md

 ## Troubleshooting

+- :warning: `No nodes available to schedule pods`

+  Ensure that the default Compute Engine service account (<PROJECT_NUMBER>-compute@developer.gserviceaccount.com) is not disabled.

+  Run the following command to check that disabled field is not set to true

+  `gcloud iam service-accounts describe <PROJECT_NUMBER>-compute@developer.gserviceaccount.com`

 <!--
-TODO: Add the code related to Troubleshooting
+TODO: Add more things related to Troubleshooting
 -->

 ## Terraform Examples